tae898/age-gender/README.md

 ### Model

 The model is basically an MLP.
 There are two variants considered.
-One is a pure MLP and the other is MLP with [IC layers](https://arxiv.org/pdf/1905.05928.pdf).
-It's emperically shown that the latter is better than the pure MLP.
+One is a plain MLP and the other is MLP with [IC layers](https://arxiv.org/pdf/1905.05928.pdf).
+It's emperically shown that the latter is better than the plain MLP.

 ### Training steps